open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ### Create workload project metadata

 Create the workload project metadata.
-This command will create the skeletal metadata files you will need to configure, test and eventually deploy the workload.
+This command will create the skeletal metadata files you will need to configure, test, and eventually deploy the workload.
 ```
 hzn dev workload new
 ```

-The `hzn dev workload verify` command can be used to learn which parts of your Horizon metadata need to be adjusted so that the project becomes testable in the Horizon test environment.
-This guide will walk you through the updates you need to make to get the example running.
-You can use this command to verify your changes as you proceed.

-You will notice that a new directory called `horizon` has been created in your project and it holds several files and a directory.
+As with the microservice, a new directory called `horizon` was created in your project and it holds several files and a directory:
-* `workload.definition.json` - This file holds the Horizon definition of the workload, the container it runs, the user inputs that have to be configured, etc.
+* `workload.definition.json` - This file holds the Horizon metadata of the workload, the container it runs, the user inputs that have to be configured, etc.
-* `userinput.json` - This file holds configuration data that describes how the workload's Horizon attributes should be configured and values for user inputs.
-Think of this file as the inputs needed to configure the workload for a test.
+* `userinput.json` - The input values specified by the edge node owner for the workload or the Horizon agent.
 * `horizon/dependencies` - This directory holds metadata describing other projects that this project depends on.
 We will add a dependency later in this guide.

 ### Update workload project metadata

-Update the Horizon metadata files based on our project.
+Update the Horizon metadata files based on our example project.
+Modify the `workload.definition.json` file:
-Use an editor of your choice to modify the `workload.definition.json` file:
 1. Update the value of `workloadUrl` with a URL that is unique to your organization, for example: `http://my.company.com/workloads/cpu2wiotp`.
 This URL will be used by other parts of the Edge system to refer to this workload.
 1. Update the value of `version` with a version number that complies with the [OSGI Version standard](https://www.osgi.org/wp-content/uploads/SemanticVersioning.pdf), e.g. 0.0.1 as your first version.
+It is simplest if you set this to the same version number used in the docker image tag.
-1. Update `userInput` with any configuration variables that the workload will need.
-These are variables that the Edge node configuration can set (or must set if no default is provided) in order for the workload logic to work correctly.
+1. Update `userInput` with with any runtime arguments that the Edge node owner can (or must, if no default) set in order for the workload to work correctly.
-In this case, there are 5 variables that condition the logic of the workload.
+In this example, there are 5 variables that condition the logic of the workload.
 Define these variables within the `userInput` section of the `workload.definition.json` file:
  * `SAMPLE_SIZE` - the number of samples to include in the average.
 Set the type to "int" and the default to "6".
  * `SAMPLE_INTERVAL` - the delay between samples.
 Set the type to "int" and the default to "5".
  * `MOCK` - used to provide mock samples.
 Set the type to "boolean" and the default to "false".
  * `PUBLISH` - used to control whether or not the CPU average is publish to Watson IoT Platform.
 Set the type to "boolean" and set the defauilt to "true".
  * `VERBOSE` - used to provide detailed logging of the workload logic.
 Set the type to "string" and the default to "0".
-1. Update `workloads` with the service and docker metadata that comprises the workload implementation.
+1. Update the `deployment` field under the `workloads` section with the docker container configuration.
  * In this case, change the empty service name inside the services map to a meaningful service name, e.g. "cpu2wiotp".
- * Also change the value of `image` to the docker image name (with tag) of the container that we built previously.
+ * Also change the value of `image` to the docker image path (with tag) of the container that you built previously.
  * Set any environment variables in the `environment` array.
 These are variables and values that you want Horizon to pass into the container when it is started, but that the Edge node configuration cannot override.
 In this case, there are no environment variables that need to be set so you can set the environment field to an empty array.

-Your `workload.definition.json` should look something like this.
+Your `workload.definition.json` should look something like this:
-Please note that `<your_org>` will have the value of the HZN_ORG_ID environment variable:
 ```
     {
         "org": "<your_org>",